TERREMEMBER/znbase/docs/content/stable/deploy/public-clouds/azure/azure-arm.md

 - Provide the needed information for the new resource group.
 - Click Create.
 The resource group might take a few seconds to create.
 Once it is created, you see the resource group on the Azure portal dashboard.

-2. Create an SSH key for our user to get access to deployed YugabyteDB VMs.
+2. Create an SSH key for our user to get access to deployed ZNbaseDB VMs.

 - Open the terminal on your local computer.
 - Run the following command.